 When you're transferring money internationally, don't forget that the overall fee you pay can include the transfer fee, an extra charge wrapped up in the exchange rate used, and third party charges like a cash advance fee from your credit card issuer.

-How long does it take to transfer money to Hong Kong?
+How long does it take to transfer money from Canada to Hong Kong?

-The length of time it takes to transfer money to Hong Kong depends on a variety of factors including the provider you use, how you're paying, and how you want your recipient to get the money in the end.
-From the providers that we display, the fastest international money transfer provider to Hong Kong is Wise, which can deliver the money to your recipient in HKD in Instant-2 Days.
-The slowest provider to transfer Canadian Dollar to Hong Kong is TorFX, which takes 2-3 Days to transfer money to Hong Kong.
+The length of time it takes to transfer money from Canada to Hong Kong depends on a variety of factors including the provider you use, how you're paying, and how you want your recipient to get the money in the end.
+From the providers that we display, the fastest international money transfer provider from Canada to Hong Kong is Wise, which can deliver the money to your recipient in HKD in Instant-2 Days.
+The slowest provider to transfer Canadian Dollar to Hong Kong is TorFX, which takes 2-3 Days to transfer money from Canada to Hong Kong.

-Transferring money to Hong Kong - The verdict
+Transferring money from Canada to Hong Kong - The verdict

 When it comes to choosing the best provider for transferring money to Hong Kong from Canada, it really depends on what your needs are.